 II.
-TEACHING ON THE A.B.C.'S OF THE TRAINING MINISTRY
+TEACHING ON THE A.B.C.'S OF THE CBLT MINISTRY

 When we say A.B.C.'s, we mean the most fundamental information.
-The very initial beginning information.
-In other words, an explanation of the training ministry.
-Not intimate details, but just the A.B.C.'s.
+Teach - using parts of CBLT-in-Depth.
+The very \\\\\\ beginning information.
+In other words, an explanation of the CBLT Center and its ministry.
+Not intimate details, as you read in the CBLT Center Starter Kit, but just the A.B.C.'s.

-A. Talk about the strategy, the methodology.
+A. Talk about the strategy, the methodology, and a little history of the CBLT Center development